Immanuel Kant: Young scholar

-Kant showed a great aptitude for study at an early age.
-He first attended the Collegium Fridericianum, from which he graduated at the end of the summer of 1740.
+Kant demonstrated an early aptitude for study.
+He first attended the Collegium Fridericianum (then directed by Franz Albert Schultz), from which he graduated at the end of the summer of 1740.
 In 1740, aged 16, he enrolled at the University of Königsberg, where he would later remain for the rest of his professional life.
 He studied the philosophy of Gottfried Leibniz and Christian Wolff under Martin Knutzen (Associate Professor of Logic and Metaphysics from 1734 until he died in 1751), a rationalist who was also familiar with developments in British philosophy and science and introduced Kant to the new mathematical physics of Isaac Newton.
 Knutzen dissuaded Kant from the theory of pre-established harmony, which he regarded as "the pillow for the lazy mind".
 He also dissuaded Kant from idealism, the idea that reality is purely mental, which most philosophers in the 18th century regarded negatively.
 The theory of transcendental idealism that Kant later included in the Critique of Pure Reason was developed partially in opposition to traditional idealism.
 Kant had contacts with students, colleagues, friends and diners who frequented the local Masonic lodge.
+His main publisher, Johann Friedrich Hartknoch, was also a Freemason.

 His father's stroke and subsequent death in 1746 interrupted his studies.
 Kant left Königsberg shortly after August 1748; he would return there in August 1754.
 He became a private tutor in the towns surrounding Königsberg, but continued his scholarly research.
 In 1749, he published his first philosophical work, Thoughts on the True Estimation of Living Forces (written in 1745–1747).

+During the Russian occupation of Königsberg during the Seven Years' War (1758–1762), Kant's financial circumstances improved, as he obtained a number of well-paid tutoring assignments from Russian military officers and civil administrators stationed in the city.
+In December 1758, after the death of Johann David Kypke, Kant petitioned Empress Elizabeth for appointment to the vacant chair of logic and metaphysics at the University of Königsberg, but the position was awarded to another candidate.